 Adapted from Publix Aprons

-- 8 oz cup leftover or prepared mashed potatoes
+- 8 oz mashed potatoes leftover or prepared

 - 2 tbsp brown sugar